8 Alternative Lending Solutions for Businesses to Consider

 3. Merchant Cash Advances

-With a merchant cash advance, you get a lump sum based on the volume of sales you make via credit and debit card.
-Your lender then takes a percentage of your daily card sales until the loan is paid off.
+With a merchant cash advance, you receive a lump sum based on future sales made via credit and debit card transactions.
+The lender then takes a percentage of your daily card sales until the advance is paid off.

 Positives

-• Fast funding: You can get the business financing you need in as little as 24 hours.
+• Fast approval: You can get the business financing you need in as little as 24 hours.

-• No collateral: You don’t need to sign over collateral or agree to a personal guarantee.
+• No collateral: Unlike some alternative lending options, you don’t need to sign over collateral or agree to a personal guarantee.

 Negatives